blue323/facerecognitionbrain-api-docker/README.md

-Final project for Udemy course - using Docker
+Final project for Udemy course - using Docker + Sessions + JWT

 1. Clone this repo
 2. run `npm install`